MillerBrainObservatory/millerbrainobservatory.github.io/docs/glossary.md

 image-width
   The number of pixels on the short, slow-galvo axis of the raw {code}`.tiff` file.

-pixel-resolution
-  The size, in micron, of each pixel.

 skewness
   How often do you get an outlier in the pixel activity across time, good for calcium indicators because theyre flat relative to a few events over the course of a recording.